 Boomers have extended the concept of “aging in place” beyond its literal meaning.
 In addition to staying indefinitely in longtime homes, many are sticking with Web 1.0 and hoping to stave off retirement.
 But there’s lots of change in their lives as well.View this Report

 Stephen Driscoll, vice president of marketing at AARP, discusses why email has remained relevant for marketers in today's fast-paced digital world.

 Most Recent Charts

-What Actions Have US Facebook Users Taken to Use Facebook Less? (% of respondents, by demographic, Oct 2019)
+Which Payment Methods Have Internet Users in India Used or Plan to Use During this Festive Season*? (% of respondents, by demographic, Oct 2019)

 More On: Baby BoomersSee All

 Nov 14, 2019

 Aging in place evokes an image of baby boomers staying put in the homes they’ve inhabited for decades, leaving only when carried out feet first.
 But it’s tempting to suggest that the phrase describes boomers’ lives in general as they become certifiably elderly.
 Amid chatter about boomers transforming the nature of old age, the reality is that they’re moving through a stage where people are more attached to what’s familiar and less attracted (or even averse) to what’s novel.

 Boomers Are Least Likely to Want to Interact With Brands On Social Media

 Social media usage is common ground across age groups for US consumers, but that commonality masks many differences in the nature of their usage.
 New research sheds some light on the reasons US consumers in different generations use social media and their attitudes towards these platforms.